oh2mp/esp32_smart_rv/MOPEKA.md

 **NOTE: If you have only one Mopeka gas sensor, set the value to _both_ first and second sensor slots.**

-There are separate settings for two containers because someone might have two different containers eg. permanently installed LPG tank and a changeable gas bottle.
+There are separate settings for two containers because some people may have two different containers eg. permanently installed LPG tank and a changeable gas bottle.

 If you don't know the right value for centimeters for full container, check a full container with